VITCS/VITCS/README.md

 - 👋 Hi, I’m Lokanath
 - 👀 I’m interested in App and Web development
-- 🌱 I’m currently learning Flutter and Dart
+- 🌱 I’m currently learning Golang
 - 💞️ I’m looking to collaborate on Any full stack app development
 - 📫 How to reach me..
 Email me: lokanath598@gmail.com